The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Location of a public key which will be used to encrypt the claims or inner JWT when a no-argument encrypt() method is called.
+Location of the public key used to encrypt claims or the inner JWT when the no-argument encrypt() method is called.

 smallrye.jwt.sign.relax-key-validation